 At Zendesk, we have a custom field called About that contains common ticket topics like "Multibranding" or "Salesforce."
 Agents use this field to indicate the issue for each ticket.
 We also have a custom field called Handle Time to track the amount of time an agent spends handling a ticket.
 By comparing About and Handle Time, we identify topics that require a lot of time for our agents to handle.
 Then we can drill down to find common issues that we can document in our KB.

-If you are not currently capturing data that you can use to categorize tickets, set up a custom field where agents can indicate the issue for each ticket (see Adding custom fields to your tickets and support request forms).
-Then, on Professional or Enterprise, you can build an Insights report for your ticket categories based on a custom multi-select "about" field using ticket tags.
+If you are not currently capturing data that you can use to categorize tickets, set up a custom field where agents can indicate the issue for each ticket, see Adding custom fields to your tickets and support request forms.
+Then you can build an Insights report for your ticket categories based on a custom multi-select "about" field using ticket tags.

 Drilling-down to find specific issues